euclidesdry/premium-minds-test/README.md

 npm build
 ```

-Run the following command to run the project tests suit
+Use the following command to run the project tests suit

 ```bash
 yarn test